okazagi/GCM-associations/README.md

 # Climate Model Associations
-This repository contains the dataset Climate Model Associations.
-It is a dataset that contains the names of Climate Models and their associated institutions and countries as well as the names of the portals that use the models.
+This repository contains the dataset Climate Model Associations for the Aspen Global Change Insitute Climate Change Portal Guide.
+It is a dataset that contains the names of Climate Models and their associated institutions, countries, downscaling methods, and the names of the portals that use the models.
 As well as a Python script that builds a Sankey diagram using the Climate Model Associations dataset.